Siege of Lal Masjid: International

-United States President George W. Bush gave his support to Musharraf as "a strong ally in the war against these extremists."
+U.S. President George W. Bush gave his support to Musharraf as "a strong ally in the war against these extremists."
 State Department deputy spokesman Tom Casey noted that the militants had been given many warnings before the commandos moved on the Red Mosque.
 He said: "The government of Pakistan has proceeded in a responsible way.
 All governments have a responsibility to preserve order."

 Government of China backed Musharraf in his stand against Lal Masjid.
 The Chinese Minister of Public Security, Zhou Yongkang, referred explicitly to the Lal Masjid militants as terrorists and demanded that Pakistan act more forcefully to protect Chinese nationals working in the country.

 Bryan David Hunt, of the United States' consulate in Lahore, was quoted as saying that the U.S. government supported the Pakistani government and that "the militants were given many warnings but instead of surrendering they decided to fight and challenge the writ of government."
-Hunt also said that the U.S. fully supported Pakistan in their War on Terror and considers Pakistan "their closest ally in South Asia."
+Hunt also said that the U.S. fully supported Pakistan in their war on terror and considers Pakistan "their closest ally in South Asia."
 Religious parties and figures criticised the support extended by the U.S. consular official and demanded that the government expel him for interfering in Pakistan's internal affairs.
 A Pakistani Foreign Office spokesperson Tasneem Aslam characterized the U.S. consulate official's statement as contrary to diplomatic norms, and open interference in the country's internal affairs.
 She said a protest would be lodged.

 The European Union President, José Manuel Barroso, issued a statement that it "supports the Government of Pakistan in the defense of the rule of law and the writ of the State against the threat posed by such armed radical groups in the context of the fight against extremism."
 The EU also praised the "restraint and moderation showed by the Pakistani authorities."

-Al-Qaeda's Osama bin Laden issued a videotape titled "Come to Jihad,".
-In the message, bin Laden stated that "twenty years after the soil of Pakistan soaked up the blood of one of the greatest jihadi fighters, the Imam Abdallah Azzam, today Pakistan is witness to the death of another great Muslim, Imam Abdul al-Rashid Ghazi and we in al-Qaida call on Allah to witness that we will retaliate for the blood of Imam Abdul al-Rashid Ghazi. his second-in-command, al-Zawahiri, also issued a videotape, calling for Pakistanis to join jihad in revenge for the attack by the Pakistan's Army on the mosque.
-Al-Zawahiri's four-minute address was titled "The Aggression against Lal Masjid " and dedicated solely to the clash between the Lal Masjid and the Pakistan Army.
+Al-Qaeda's Osama bin Laden issued a videotape titled "Come to Jihad".
+In the message, bin Laden stated that "twenty years after the soil of Pakistan soaked up the blood of one of the greatest jihadi fighters, the Imam Abdallah Azzam, today Pakistan is witness to the death of another great Muslim, Imam Abdul al-Rashid Ghazi and we in al-Qaeda call on Allah to witness that we will retaliate for the blood of Imam Abdul al-Rashid Ghazi.' his second-in-command, al-Zawahiri, also issued a videotape, calling for Pakistanis to join jihad in revenge for the attack by the Pakistan's Army on the mosque.
+Al-Zawahiri's four-minute address was titled "The Aggression against Lal Masjid" and dedicated solely to the clash between the Lal Masjid and the Pakistan Army.
 The video was released by al-Qaeda's media wing as-Sahab and subtitled in English.

 The PML-N general secretary in exile stated that Pervez Musharraf was responsible for the country's difficult situation, citing the military operations in Bajaur, Waziristan, and Lal Masjid as misguided.